Island Peak Climbing

 Highlights of Island Peak Climbing

-• Experience the exhilaration of trekking to Everest Base Camp
+• Experience the exhilaration of trekking to Everest Base Camp.

-• Trek up to 6183m through spectacular scenery
+• Trek up to 6183m through spectacular scenery.

-• Trek through the heart of Sherpa country
+• Trek through the heart of Sherpa country.

 • Breathtaking views of the Everest region

-• Get to know the gentle spirit of the Sherpa people
+• Get to know the gentle spirit of the Sherpa people.

-• Everest, Lhotse, Nuptse, Changtse, Ama Dablam and scores of other lesser crests seen from a peaked vantage point
+• Everest, Lhotse, Nuptse, Changtse, Ama Dablam, and scores of other lesser crests seen from a peaked vantage point

-• Guided tour of Kathmandu’s ancient temples
+• A guided tour of Kathmandu’s ancient temples

 Getting to and from Island Peak

-Our excursion start with a 40 minutes' trip to Lukla from Kathmandu.
-Upon appearance, we will prepare and trip to Phakding where we will go through rest of the day visiting nearby religious communities The following day we journey to Namche Bazaar where we will go through a day for acclimatization purpose.
-We will additionally proceed with the journey to Tengboche then Dingboche to Chhukung, from here the path goes upwards the high Imja valley lastly to base camp of Island Peak's south edge, from where we will see striking perspectives underneath the Nuptse-Lhotse wall.the following day we culmination Island Peak .We start the highest point day early daytime scrambling along a stone edge to an ice sheet.
-Over the stone edge there is a precarious snow head divider prompting the summit,from the pinnacle you will be ,compensated with staggering , strange perspectives on mountains Nuptse (7,879m), Lhotse (8,501m), Lhotse focal (8,410m) and Lhotse Shar (8,383m) which structure a semi hover in the north and the shocking perspectives on Makalu (8475m), Baruntse (7129m) and well known endeavor pinnacle of Amadablam (6812m) .
-You will be left with a sentiment of achievement that will last you a lifetime .Next we slide down and remember our traveling trail for our arrival excursion to reach back to Lukla.
-This energizing experience ascending trip at Island Peak Climbing with Everest Base Camp finishes with a brain catching grand mountain departure from Lukla back to Kathmandu.
+Our excursion starts with a 40-minute' trip to Lukla from Kathmandu.
+Upon appearance, we will prepare and travel to Phakding, where we will spend the rest of the day visiting nearby religious communities.
+The following day, we journey to Namche Bazaar, where we will go through a day of acclimatization.
+We will additionally proceed with the journey to Tengboche, then Dingboche to Chhukung.
+From here, the path goes upwards the high Imja valley, and lastly to the base camp of Island Peak's south edge, from where we will see striking perspectives underneath the Nuptse-Lhotse wall.
+The following day, we culminated at Island Peak.
+We start the highest point day early in the morning scrambling along a stone edge to an ice sheet.
+Over the stone edge there is a precarious snow head divider prompting the summit.
+From the pinnacle you will be compensated with staggering, strange perspectives on mountains Nuptse (7,879m), Lhotse (8,501m), Lhotse focal (8,410 m), and Lhotse Shar (8,383 m), which structure a semi hover in the north, and the shocking perspectives on Makalu (8475m), Baruntse (7129 m), and the well-known endeavor pinnacle of Amadablam (6812m).
+You will be left with a sense of achievement that will last a lifetime.
+Next, we slide down and remember our travel trail for our arrival excursion to reach Lukla.
+This energizing experience of ascending a trip at Island Peak Climbing with Everest Base Camp finishes with a brain-catching grand mountain departure from Lukla back to Kathmandu.

 Show more...

-Outline Itinerary ( 21 Days ) Expand all +
+Outline Itinerary ( 19 Days ) Expand all +

 Show more...